Alicisox/Food101_classification_with_pretrained_model/README.md

 To Learn TensorFlow image classification with pretrained model

 ## Description
-Classify image dataset from kaggle food101 by TensorFlow and pretrained model
+Classify image dataset from kaggle food101 by TensorFlow and transfer learner and Fine-tuning (With pretrained model) methods

 ## Installation